Jabble/tamu-rdm-workshops/modules/making-plans.md

 - You may already be required to follow a DMP.
 If your project is grant funded, do you know whether you advisor has a Data Management Plan?

 ## Introduction
-In order to plan in advance of (or during) your research projects, you'll need to understand why the practices outlined in a Data Managament Plan are relevant.
+In order to plan in advance of (or during) your research projects, you'll need to understand why the practices outlined in a Data Management Plan are relevant.
 We reviewed the data lifecycle (research-data-lifecycle.md) to give you an overview.
 Although you may not be responsible for the whole lifecycle, it helps to understand how your work fits into the concerns of your advisor, your collaborators, your lab or center, the university, and funding agencies.

 This module will give you an overview of what can be included in a plan.
-The rest of this series will focus on why each area covered by a Data Managament Plan is relevant to the data lifecycle, and how you can establish good practices in those areas.
-A good Data Managament Plan will describe how you implement the data management practices we cover.
+The rest of this series will focus on why each area covered by a Data Management Plan is relevant to the data lifecycle, and how you can establish good practices in those areas.
+A good Data Management Plan will describe how you implement the data management practices we cover.
 If you follow this series, you'll be able to make a plan for your data... and do even more.

 ## The value of a plan
-Data Managament Plans (DMPs) are tools that:
+Data Management Plans (DMPs) are tools that:

 - Help you think about the data for your projects in a larger context.
 	- It's hard to know what you should pay attention to and how to do so before having the experience of inefficiencies and failures in data management.